 If it’s before or just after Christmas, your venue may have decorations up.
 They should be able to show you some pictures of last year’s to give you the gist of what to expect.
 If you don’t like them, ask whether you’re allowed to take them down.
 You don’t want something that clashes with your vision.

 We’d recommend it whatever time of year, but wedding insurance is particularly important in winter.
 You’ll need to cover yourself against storms and snow, plus if any suppliers let you down.

 Spray shoe protector on leather and suede shoes.
 If you’re going outdoors for photos, have heel protectors to stop you sinking into the mud or have a spare pair of block or wedge heels handy.
 Even better, could you hide a pair of wellies under a big dress?
 It’ll keep your feet snug and dry.

-Candles create a romantic mood once it gets dark; include candles of different heights and thickness in your centrepieces, fireplaces, windowsills and even in lanterns for your aisle décor for a warm glow.
-Check if your venue allows naked flames, otherwise use LED candles and fairylights instead.
+Candles create a romantic mood once it gets dark.
+If you can, include candles of different heights and thickness in your centrepieces, fireplaces, windowsills and even in lanterns for your aisle décor for a warm glow.
+But if your venue doesn't allow naked flames, use LED candles and fairylights instead.